brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/specificMagicWeapons.md

 **Cost** 6,155 gp

-Craft Magic Arms and Armor, _ [force punch](ultimateMagic/spell_dir/forcePunch#_force-punch_, _ [shield](spell_dir/shield#_shield_
+Craft Magic Arms and Armor, _ [force punch](ultimateMagi_dir/spells/forcePunch#_force-punch)_, _ [shield](spell_dir/shield#_shield)_

 Quarterstaff of Vaulting

 **Price** 19,100 gp; **Aura** faint transmutation; **CL** 5th; **Weight** 4 lbs.

 This _+1/+1 darkwood quarterstaff_ grants superior balance and acrobatic skill.
 It glows with a faint green-yellow radiance when in use and can extend to nearly double its length, though only when being used to perform acrobatic feats.
-The wielder gains a +5 competence bonus on [Acrobatics](skill_dir/acrobatics#_acrobatics checks and can move at full speed without penalty when using [Acrobatics](skill_dir/acrobatics#_acrobatics to move on narrow surfaces or uneven ground.
-When making a high jump while wielding the _quarterstaff of vaulting_, the [Acrobatics](skill_dir/acrobatics#_acrobatics DC is equal to 3 times the height to be reached instead of 4.
+The wielder gains a +5 competence bonus on [Acrobatics](skill_dir/acrobatics#_acrobatics) checks and can move at full speed without penalty when using [Acrobatics](skills/acrobatics#_acrobatics) to move on narrow surfaces or uneven ground.
+When making a high jump while wielding the _quarterstaff of vaulting_, the [Acrobatics](skill_dir/acrobatics#_acrobatics) DC is equal to 3 times the height to be reached instead of 4.

-In addition, with a successful DC 25 [Acrobatics](skill_dir/acrobatics#_acrobatics check, the wielder can use the staff to vault over an opponent's head in place of taking a 5-foot step.
+In addition, with a successful DC 25 [Acrobatics](skills/acrobatics#_acrobatics) check, the wielder can use the staff to vault over an opponent's head in place of taking a 5-foot step.
 She can only use this ability on creatures no more than one size category larger than her, and must end her movement in the nearest adjacent square on the opposite side of the creature.
 If this square is unavailable, she cannot use this ability.
 This movement does not provoke attacks of opportunity.

 Construction Requirements

 **Cost** 9,850 gp

-Craft Magic Arms and Armor, _ [jump](spell_dir/jump#_jump_
+Craft Magic Arms and Armor, _ [jump](spell_dir/jump#_jump)_

 Rapier of Puncturing

 **Price** 50,320 gp; **Aura** strong necromancy; **CL** 13th; **Weight** 2 lbs.

-Three times per day, this _+2 [wounding](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_wounding rapier_ allows the wielder to make a touch attack with the weapon that deals 1d6 points of Constitution damage by draining blood.
+Three times per day, this _+2 [wounding](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_wounding) rapier_ allows the wielder to make a touch attack with the weapon that deals 1d6 points of Constitution damage by draining blood.
 Creatures immune to critical hits are immune to the Constitution damage dealt by this weapon.

 Construction Requirements

 **Cost** 25,320 gp

-Craft Magic Arms and Armor, _ [harm](spell_dir/harm#_harm_
+Craft Magic Arms and Armor, _ [harm](spells/harm#_harm)_

 Ricochet Hammer

 **Price** 20,301 gp; **Aura** moderate transmutation; **CL** 7th; **Weight** 2 lbs.

-This _+1 [returning](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_returning) light hammer_ can strike multiple foes with a single throw.
+This _+1 [returning](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_returning) light hammer_ can strike multiple foes with a single throw.
 If the wielder has multiple attacks from a high base attack bonus, he may throw the hammer so it rebounds off the first target to strike at a second target, and so on for each of the wielder's additional attacks.
 The distance to each target adds to the total range of the weapon, and range penalties apply.
-For example, a 6th-level dwarf fighter can throw the hammer using his +6 BAB at a target 20 feet away (within one range increment, no range penalty); if it hits, he ricochets it to attack using his +1 BAB at a second target 40 feet away from the first target (within three range increments for a –4 range penalty.
-The hammer can only ricochet if it successfully hits a target; if it misses, it stops ricocheting, has no further attacks that round, and returns as normal for a weapon with the _ [returning](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_returning_ property.
-Because ricocheting attacks are treated as separate attacks, modifiers that only apply to one attack roll (such as _ [true strike](spell_dir/trueStrike#_true-strike)_ only apply to the first attack and not the others.
+For example, a 6th-level dwarf fighter can throw the hammer using his +6 BAB at a target 20 feet away (within one range increment, no range penalty); if it hits, he ricochets it to attack using his +1 BAB at a second target 40 feet away from the first target (within three range increments for a –4 range penalty).
+The hammer can only ricochet if it successfully hits a target; if it misses, it stops ricocheting, has no further attacks that round, and returns as normal for a weapon with the _ [returning](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_returning)_ property.
+Because ricocheting attacks are treated as separate attacks, modifiers that only apply to one attack roll (such as _ [true strike](spells/trueStrike#_true-strike)_) only apply to the first attack and not the others.
 The ricochet attacks count as the wielder's additional attacks for that round.

 Construction Requirements

 **Cost** 10,301 gp

-Craft Magic Arms and Armor, _ [telekinesis](spell_dir/telekinesis#_telekinesis_
+Craft Magic Arms and Armor, _ [telekinesis](spell_dir/telekinesis#_telekinesis)_

 Scimitar of the Spellthief

 **Price** 75,815 gp; **Aura** strong divination; **CL** 13th; **Weight** 4 lbs.

-This curved blade of golden metal, a _+1 [keen](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_keen heartseeking spellstealing scimitar_, is the bane of spellcasters.
-Inscribed with flowing magical script that purports to reveal the inner secrets of magic, the _scimitar of the spellthief_ grants the wielder a +2 bonus on [Spellcraft](skill_dir/spellcraft#_spellcraft and [Use Magic Device](skill_dir/useMagicDevice#_use-magic-device checks.
-The scimitar also reveals magical auras by touch; this functions as _ [detect magic](spell_dir/detectMagic#_detect-magic _but affects only a single object or creature at a time, which must be touched with the blade while the wielder concentrates on detection, and the magical auras revealed are clearly visible to all.
+This curved blade of golden metal, a _+1 [keen](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_keen) heartseeking spellstealing scimitar_, is the bane of spellcasters.
+Inscribed with flowing magical script that purports to reveal the inner secrets of magic, the _scimitar of the spellthief_ grants the wielder a +2 bonus on [Spellcraft](skills/spellcraft#_spellcraft) and [Use Magic Device](skill_dir/useMagicDevice#_use-magic-device) checks.
+The scimitar also reveals magical auras by touch; this functions as _ [detect magic](spells/detectMagic#_detect-magic) _but affects only a single object or creature at a time, which must be touched with the blade while the wielder concentrates on detection, and the magical auras revealed are clearly visible to all.

 Construction Requirements

 **Cost** 37,815 gp

-Craft Magic Arms and Armor, _ [death knell](spell_dir/deathKnell#_death-knell, [greater arcane sight](spell_dir/arcaneSight#_arcane-sight-greater, [keen edge](spell_dir/keenEdge#_keen-edge, [limited wish](spell_dir/limitedWish#_limited-wish_
+Craft Magic Arms and Armor, _ [death knell](spell_dir/deathKnell#_death-knell), [greater arcane sight](spells/arcaneSight#_arcane-sight-greater), [keen edge](spell_dir/keenEdge#_keen-edge), [limited wish](spells/limitedWish#_limited-wish)_

 Screaming Bolt